pynapple-org/pynapple/doc/user_guide/13_warping.md

 Trial-based tensor & time warping
 =================================

-The warping module contains functions for constructing trial-based tensor.
+The warping module contains functions for constructing trial-based tensors.
-If the input is a TsGroup containing the activity of a population of neurons :
+If the input is a TsGroup containing the activity of a population of neurons:

-- `nap.build_tensor` -> returns a tensor of shape (number of neurons, number of trials, number of time bins) with padded values if unequal trial intervals.
+- `nap.build_tensor` returns a tensor of shape (number of neurons, number of trials, number of time bins) with padded values if unequal trial intervals.
-- `nap.warp_tensor` -> returns a tensor of shape (number of neurons, number of trials, number of time bins) with linearly warped time.
+- `nap.warp_tensor` returns a tensor of shape (number of neurons, number of trials, number of time bins) with linearly warped time bins.

 Both functions works for all time series object (`Tsd`, `TsdFrame` and `TsdTensor`) and timestamp objects (`Ts` and `TsGroup`).
 See examples below.